djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 You can download the v.4.7.2 run-time here: https://www.microsoft.com/net/download/thank-you/net472

-You can download the v.4.7.2 developer version here: https://go.microsoft.com/fwlink/?LinkId=863261
+You can download the v.4.7.2 developer pack here: https://go.microsoft.com/fwlink/?LinkId=863261